Muhammad Ali: Legacy

+In boxing

 Ali remains the only three-time lineal heavyweight champion.
-He is the only boxer to be named The Ring magazine Fighter of the Year six times, and was involved in more Ring "Fight of the Year" bouts than any other fighter.
+He is the only boxer to be named The Ring magazine Fighter of the Year six times and was involved in more Ring "Fight of the Year" bouts than any other fighter.
 He was one of only three boxers to be named "Sportsman of the Year" by Sports Illustrated.
+He was also named BBC Overseas Sports Personality of the Year three times.
+The Sporting News recognized him as the Fighter of the Decade for the 1960s.

-Muhammad Ali was inducted into the International Boxing Hall of Fame in its first year and held wins over seven other Hall of Fame inductees during an era that has been called the golden age of heavyweight boxing.
-The Associated Press ranked him as the second best boxer and best heavyweight of the 20th century.
+Ali was inducted into the International Boxing Hall of Fame in its first year and held wins over seven other Hall of Fame inductees during an era that has been called the golden age of heavyweight boxing.
 His joint records of beating 21 boxers for the world heavyweight title and winning 14 unified title bouts stood for 35 years.

-In 1978, three years before Ali's permanent retirement, the Louisville Board of Aldermen in his hometown of Louisville, Kentucky, voted 6–5 to rename Walnut Street to Muhammad Ali Boulevard.
-This was controversial at the time, as within a week 12 of the 70 street signs were stolen.
-Earlier that year, a committee of the Jefferson County Public Schools (Kentucky) considered renaming Ali's alma mater, Central High School, in his honor, but the motion failed to pass.
-In time, Muhammad Ali Boulevard—and Ali himself—came to be well accepted in his hometown.